-Before leaving Villafranca del Bierzo make sure to stock up on supplies as, depending on the route you take, you might not find another settlement for the next three hours.
+Before leaving Villafranca del Bierzo make sure to stock up on supplies as depending on the route you take, you might not find another settlement for the next three hours.
 Some pilgrims prefer to split this day as the last part might be too difficult to undertake in the afternoon.
-Do the camino in the way that is most comfortable and most pleasant for you.
+Do the Camino Frances in the way that is most comfortable and pleasant for you.

 After leaving Trabadelo you will find many villages on your way where you can get water and food.
 These last villages in the province of Leon are very small, often with less than 50 inhabitants.
 They are in this order: La Portela de Valcarce, Ambasmestas, Vega de Valcarce, Ruitelan, Las Herreias de Valcarce, La Faba, La Laguna de Castilla.